chaosparrot/talon_hud/content/README.md

 These are the values that you can give to the hud_publish_content action
 - Content: Content with rich text markers to display in the main body.
 Rich text markers are explained below.
 - Topic: This is used to mark your content and will determine where or if your content gets shown.
-- Title: This is the header title that will be shown in the text box.
-This value will also be used to address the text box.
-For example, if you set a title 'Command area', the user will be able to say 'Command area hide' to hide the text box.
+- Title: This is the header title that will be shown in the text panel.
+This value will also be used to address the text panel.
+For example, if you set a title 'Command area', the user will be able to say 'Command area hide' to hide the text panel.
 - Show: This is a True or False value.
 If set to True, this will urge a widget to display and enable itself if it isn't shown yet.
-If the user has minimized the text box, it will not be opened.
+If the user has minimized the text panel, it will not be opened.
 Defaults to True.
-- Buttons: These are extra HudButton added to the context menu when the user right clicks the text box, or like in the example above, says `command area options`.
+- Buttons: These are extra HudButton added to the context menu when the user right clicks the text panel, or like in the example above, says `command area options`.

-# Adding right click buttons to a text box
+# Adding right click buttons to a text panel

-You can add right click menus to text boxes and other widgets as well that can be opened using the `<widget name> options` command.
+You can add right click menus to text paneles and other widgets as well that can be opened using the `<widget name> options` command.
 These menus contain a few default options like closing the panel and copying the contents, but you can also add your own buttons.
 These are given as an extra parameter in the hud_publish_content action.

 Let's say we want to add a button to our content that prints to the debug log.
 What we do is the following: